 Suppose the underlying roof structure is damaged or rotted.
 In that case, shingles may not adhere well, and moisture and wind may pool underneath.
 If rotten, the shingles nail can pop out and loosen the shingles.

 When using adhesive sealant, it needs time to cure for maximum effectiveness.
-Newly placed shingles may not have had enough time to harden or set well.
+Newly placed shingles may need more time to harden or set well.

 A typical roof usually has a lifespan of 10 to 15 years.
 The materials and seals weaken as the shingles age and are exposed to the elements for years.

 High winds can weaken nails and cause the shingles to peel off and fly off the roof.
-The obvious reason is that high winds and weather conditions tear the shingles from the top.
+The apparent reason is that high winds and weather conditions tear the shingles from the top.

 That’s The Easy Part: